Imperial law regarding the introduction of a German war and civil ensign: History

 During the German Revolution of 1848 the colours black-red-gold found general acceptance.
-The Bundestag adopted them, and even Prussian King Frederick William IV. wore such an armband on 22 March, when he promised that Prussia will become a part of Germany.
+The Bundestag adopted them, and even Prussian King Frederick William IV wore such an armband on 22 March, when he promised that Prussia will become a part of Germany.

 On 31 July the National Assembly in Frankfurt decided on a law, but only on 12 November did the Imperial Regent sign it.
 Regent Archduke John of Austria had postponed the law because the great powers had not recognized the Empire.
 Great Britain threatened to consider the German flag as a pirate flag.
 Still, constitutional historian Ernst Rudolf Huber explains, the flag law was absolutely valid legally.
 Because of the general popularity of the colours the imperial constitution of March 1849 lacked a paragraph on the flag.

-Conten
+Content

 According to the imperial law (article 4) German commercial ships had to travel under the 'national flag'; but they were allowed to use additionally the flag of their state or city.
 The law distinguished between the national flag, also called 'general German imperial flag', and the war ensign: the latter contained the imperial coat of arms in the upper quarter.
 While articles 1 and 3 describe the third colour as yellow, article 2 describes a 'golden (yellow) ground.'